civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 3. Click **Save** or **Save and Done** or **Save and Next**.

 !!! note "Home Address vs Billing Address"
-    If you include a profile with a Home Address at the top of the page, CiviCRM automatically generates a checkbox on the front end form which allows the user to indicate that their Billing Address and Home Address are the same.
-(If the Home Address profile is included at the bottom of the page, this checkbox will not be generated).
+    If you include a profile with address fields at the top of the page, CiviCRM automatically generates a checkbox on the contribution form which allows the user to indicate that their Billing Address is the same as the address entered in the profile.
+(If the profile is included at the bottom of the page, this checkbox will not be generated).

     ![Include profile top of page listbox, and include profile bottom of page listbox.](../img/Profiles-HomeAddress.jpg)